 Our commitment is to help young men and women cultivate hearts that relentlessly pursue Bonum, Verum, Pulchrum—the Good, the True, and the Beautiful who is Jesus Christ.
 We urge our students to relentlessly serve Christ and their neighbors.
-And we work to saturate their minds with the truth, so when our students graduate they are are equipped to confront the fundamental challenges our world faces.
+And we work to saturate their minds with the truth, so when our students graduate they are equipped to confront the fundamental challenges our world faces.

-“You shall love the Lord with all your heart, all your mind, all your strength, and your neighbor as yourself.”
+“You shall love the Lord with all your heart, all your mind, all your strength, and love your neighbor as yourself.”

 Our hope is that students become confident and courageous leaders in whatever sphere of life God calls them to and that they are unyielding in their willingness to sacrifice all for the sake of the Kingdom.
 As they encounter greatness and encounter truth, our students are equipped to think deeply, live well, and to create a culture that points toward the name of Jesus.

 “The Word of God, the only rule for faith and practice.”
 That’s what the Director will say when he taps you on the head with a Bible as you walk across the stage at graduation.
 We think that Jesus Christ, the Word made flesh, is the center of history and of learning.
 He is the “one in whom all things hold together” (Colossians 1:17).
 And because the Bible explains him, our students read through and wrestle with selections from it in every term.
 Every class discussion is ultimately aimed at knowing Christ and his world better.

 Faithful leaders read the people who changed the world.
 So you’ll never buy a textbook at Torrey.
 Instead, you will read the great books that confront us with fundamental questions, even if those texts don’t always provide true answers.
 By wrestling with the greatness of the past, you will come to understand the foundations of our society and gain confidence and courage to address the challenges our world faces.